 Here are things I recommend for when you are traveling with an infant, and additional items that are helpful when traveling with a toddler.

-White Noise ~ White noise is usually helpful for baby sleeping in a new — and potentially noisier — environment.
+White Noise ∙∙∙ White noise is usually helpful for baby sleeping in a new — and potentially noisier — environment.
 We typically use an ambient sound app on an old iPod set in airplane mode when we travel.
 You can bring any sort of portable white noise machine.
-We love the sleep sheep.
+We love this portable sound machine that stays on all night and the Sleep Sheep sound machine.

-Portable Activity Station ~ This KidCo portable activity seat is great for travel.
+Portable Activity Station ∙∙∙ This portable activity seat is great for travel.
 It has loops to attach toys and a cup holder for drinks.
 The recommended age range is 4 months to walking.

 Baby Björn Travel Crib Light